digidem/comapeo-desktop/docs/DEVELOPMENT.md

 The `messages/` directory contains the translation strings used by the app.
 Within this directory are directories for the main process (`messages/main/`) and renderer process (`messages/renderer/`).
 Messages found in `messages/main/` are typically needed for translating text that lives in native UI (e.g. the menu bar), whereas messages in `messages/renderer/` are needed for translating text that's used in the rendered web app.

 In order to update translations, run `npm run intl:translations`, which will extract messages and place them in the relevant `messages/` directory and then compile those messages into translated strings and place them in the `translations/` directory.
+For the renderer process specifically, it also generates a JSON file called [`translated-languages-list.json`](../src/renderer/translated-languages.generated.json), which is used to by the app to know which languages are displayable without having to do that calculation it at runtime.

 ### Translations workflow